Reality is only an extension of history.

 Host a Base Battle

 The leader and deputies of every union/cabal have the authority to start base battles.
-A leader can start a battle by moving the main force of the faction to any town within their faction's sphere of influence and clicking the "Attack" button on the nearby town (the said town cannot be the base of operations for a faction).
+A leader can start a battle by moving the main force of the faction to any town within their faction's sphere of influence and clicking the "Attack" button on the nearby town (the said town cannot be the headquarters for a faction).
 The whole world in the game will be notified.
 Please note that an Anti-communist faction can start a base battle against other Anti-communist factions.

 Players can also start base battles against towns controlled by an NPC.
 The affecter of a town controlled by NPC will be shown as the Command Center of the faction to which the NPC belongs (e.g. Provisional Govt).